First Baptist Church of Hampton CDF (Children’s Defense Fund) Freedom School

 What else should I know about the Freedom School?

-The Freedom School will be one of the best experiences your child will have.
-They’ll learn new things, meet new people, and continue to learn in an environment that is fun and encouraging.
-Your 1st, 2nd, or 3rd grader will begin the school year ready to learn and knowing they can make a difference.
+Freedom School will be one of the best experiences your child will have.
+They will learn new things, meet new people, and grow in a fun, supportive, and encouraging environment.
+Your child will begin the upcoming school year confident, ready to learn, and empowered to make a difference.

 I don’t have a child attending but I’d like to support the FBCH CDF Freedom School.
 What can I do?